liutongchen/Princeton-algorithms/README.md

 # Princeton-algorithms

-Practices for the course Algorithms given by Princeton University
+My exercises for the course *Algorithms* given by Princeton University.
+Detailed assignment requirements and descriptions are included in each assignment folder.